cw9424/cw9424/README.md

 HEY THERE, I'M COLIN! 👋
 <br>
     I’m a hobbiest developer.
-FIRST Volenteer and I'm currently working at Afi systems.
+FIRST Volenteer and I'm currently working at Craft Doors USA as In-house IT and Media Marketing.
 Im looking to go to university for Software Development!
 I love working on computers and robots, both mechanicly and on the software!
 - 🧩 I’m currently learning everything 🤣
 - 🧑‍🤝‍🧑 I’m looking to collaborate with fellow FRC members and people with personal projects!